 There are lots of free events on in Auckland right throughout the year, from live music and outdoor movies to major cultural events, including the vibrant Pasifika Festival, the Auckland Lantern Festival celebrating Chinese New Year, and Tāmaki Herenga Waka Festival, a celebration of our unique Māori culture.

-Immerse yourself in nature on one of the thousands of walking tracks throughout Auckland, ranging from short and easy trails to challenging hikes.
-Explore the native bush, waterfalls and coastline of the Waitakere Ranges in the west, walk through the lush Hunua Ranges in the east, take a city heritage trail, or discover the diverse landscapes of Auckland’s parks.
+Take your pick from the thousands of walking tracks throughout Auckland, ranging from short and easy trails to challenging hikes.
+Explore the coastline of the west's spectacular black-sand beaches, walk through the lush Hunua Ranges in the east, hike through native forest on a Hauraki Gulf island, take a city heritage trail, or discover the diverse landscapes of Auckland’s parks.